umediayvr/usys/README.md

-# ucore
+# usys
-Core infrastructure for Umedia
+system infrastructure for upipe